Prachi-gaur/W3-Helloworld/README.md

 * Ability to clear all items?
 * Ability to edit an item?
 * Sticky the modal todo so that the list items dont affect the filter, hide completed and possibly also the "You have X tasks to achieve today"
+* When clicking search, ideally it should show the :focus effect as with any other links

 Older Edits